Libensemble/libensemble/docs/platforms/platforms_index.rst

 Across allocated compute nodes, libEnsemble's flexible architecture lends itself best to two general modes of worker distributions.
-The first mode we refer to as **centralized** mode, where the libEnsemble manager and worker processes are grouped on one or more nodes but through the libEnsemble job-controller or a job-launch command can execute calculations on the other allocated nodes:
+The first mode we refer to as **centralized** mode, where the libEnsemble manager and worker processes are grouped on one or more nodes but through the libEnsemble executor or a job-launch command can execute calculations on the other allocated nodes:

 .. image:: ../images/centralized_Bb.png